-The HFA3860 transmitter is designed as a Direct Sequence Spread Spectrum Phase Shift Keying (DSSS PSK) modulator.
-It can handle data rates of up to 11 Mbps (refer to AC and DC specifications).
-The various modes of the modulator are Differential Binary Phase Shift Keying (DBPSK), Differential Quaternary Phase Shift Keying (DQPSK), Binary M-ary Bi-Orthogonal Keying (BMBOK), and Quaternary M-ary Bi-Orthogonal Keying (QMBOK).
-These implement data rates of 1, 2, 5.5 and 11 Mbps as shown in Figure 8.
-The major functional blocks of the transmitter include a network processor interface, DPSK modulator, high rate modulator, a data scrambler and a spreader, as shown on Figure 8.
+The HFA3860B transmitter is designed as a Direct Sequence Spread Spectrum Phase Shift Keying (DSSS PSK) modulator.
+It can handle data rates of up to 11MBPS (refer to AC and DC specifications).
+Two different modulations are available for the 5.5Mbps and 11Mbps modes.
+This is to accommodate backwards compatibility with the HFA3860A and to provide an IEEE 802.11 standards compliant mode.
+The various modes of the modulator are Differential Binary Phase Shift Keying (DBPSK) for 1Mbps, Differential Quaternary Phase Shift Keying (DQPSK) for 2Mbps, Binary M-ary Bi-Orthogonal Keying (BMBOK) or Complementary Code Keying (CCK) for 5.5Mbps, and Quaternary M-ary Bi-Orthogonal Keying (QMBOK) or CCK for 11Mbps.
+These implement data rates as shown in Table 7.
+The major functional blocks of the transmitter include a network processor interface, DPSK modulator, high rate modulator, a data scrambler and a spreader, as shown on Figure 11.
 A description of (M-ARY) Bi-Orthogonal Keying can be found in Chapter 5 of: "Telecommunications System Engineering", by Lindsey and Simon, Prentis Hall publishing.
+CCK is essentially a quadraphase form of that modulation.

-The preamble and header are always transmitted as DBPSK waveforms while the data packets can be configured to be either DBPSK, DQPSK, BMBOK, or QMBOK.
+The preamble and header are always transmitted as DBPSK waveforms while the data packets can be configured to be either DBPSK, DQPSK, BMBOK, QMBOK, or CCK.
 The preamble is used by the receiver to achieve initial PN synchronization while the header includes the necessary data fields of the communications protocol to establish the physical layer link.
-The transmitter generates the synchronization preamble and header and knows when to make the DBPSK to DQPSK or B/QMBOK switchover, as required.
+The transmitter generates the synchronization preamble and header and knows when to make the DBPSK to DQPSK or B/QMBOK or CCK switchover, as required.

-For the PSK modes, the transmitter accepts data from the external source, scrambles it, differentially encodes it as either DBPSK or DQPSK, and mixes it with the BPSK PN spreading.
+For the 1 and 2Mbps modes, the transmitter accepts data from the external source, scrambles it, differentially encodes it as either DBPSK or DQPSK, and mixes it with the BPSK PN spreading.
 The baseband digital signals are then output to the external IF modulator.

 For the MBOK modes, the transmitter inputs the data and forms it into nibbles (4 bits).
-At 5.5 Mbps, it selects one of 8 spread sequences from a table of sequences with 3 of those bits and then picks the true or inverted version of that sequence with the remaining bit.
+At 5.5Mbps, it selects one of 8 spread sequences from a table of sequences with 3 of those bits and then picks the true or inverted version of that sequence with the remaining bit.
 Thus, there are 16 possible spread sequences to send, but only one is sent.
 This sequence is then modulated on both the I and Q outputs.
 The phase of the last bit of the header is used as an absolute phase reference for the data portion of the packet.
-At 11 Mbps, two nibbles are used, and each one is used as above independently.
-One of the resulting sequences is modulated on the I Channel and the other on the Q Channel output. with 16 possible sequences on I and another 16 independently on Q, the total possible number of combinations is 256.
+At 11Mbps, two nibbles are used, and each one is used as above independently.
+One of the resulting sequences is modulated on the I Channel and the other on the Q Channel output.
+With 16 possible sequences on I and another 16 independently on Q, the total possible number of combinations is 256.
 Of these only one is sent.